snorkel-ai/long-context-eval/README.md

 See instructions on the data and task formats [here](DATA.md)

 We use the LangChain library for running models.
 Set up the appropriate API keys and environment variables to access/run models.
 See LangChain's documentation.
+For a list of models that you can test on, see `models.py`.
+A new model can be easily added in `models.py`.

 ```zsh
 export OPENAI_API_KEY=<YOUR_OPENAI_KEY>